Mounds (candy bar): Advertising

 Mounds' original slogan, "Indescribably Delicious", was created when Mounds ran a contest to come up with the best two words to sell the candy.
 Leon Weiss, who came up with the slogan, won $10.
 Peter Paul, Inc. filed a trademark application for the phrase on February 20, 1964, claiming a date of first use on June 15, 1956.
 The trademark registration date was August 3, 1965.
 Mounds continues to use the slogan in advertising and on the wrapper.

 Mounds uses a packaging and logo design similar to its sister product, with Almond Joy's blue replaced by red, and the two candies are often advertised together.
 The candy's 1970s ad campaign used a jingle, "Sometimes you feel like a nut / sometimes you don't / Almond Joy's got nuts / Mounds don't", written by Joey Levine.

 Similar products

-The Bounty bar is a similar product manufactured by Mars, Incorporated.
-On his 2001 One Foot in the Gravy album, John Shuttleworth extols the cardboard tray in the Mounds bar, which is absent in the Bounty.
+The Bounty bar is a similar product manufactured by Mars.
+On his 2001 album One Foot in the Gravy, John Shuttleworth extols the cardboard tray in the Mounds bar, which is absent in the Bounty.